RishabhGoswami/RishabhGoswami/README.md

 - 🤔 I’m looking for help with ...
 Python and Programming
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... rpkagoswmai@gmail.com
 - ⚡ Fun fact: ...
-I am more than 1% more than yesterday
+I am 1% more than yesterday